-We have two primary objectives of our afterschool program:
+We have three primary objectives of our afterschool program:

 - 1. Develop the leadership, social emotional, executive functioning, and professional skills of promising youth leaders. - 2.
-Empower promising youth leaders to drive real, long-term, sustainable, and measurable impact in their schools and communities.
+Empower promising youth leaders to drive real, long-term, sustainable, and measurable impact in their schools and communities. - 3.
+Support adult facilitators to confidently and competently deliver a version of our Listen, Listen, Act curriculum that is best for their context.

-Tulsa Changemakers uses three methodologies of measurement to assess the quality of our program and to discover to what extent we are achieving our and objectives.
+Tulsa Changemakers uses four methodologies of measurement to assess the quality of our program and to discover to what extent we are achieving our objectives.

-- 1. Levels of Impact identifies how many Changemakers in our program are achieving the different levels of impact with their community impact initiatives. - Youth and parent/guardian surveys provide an opportunity for the youth to self-report and parents/guardians to assess on six metrics: 1) Youth Experience and Social Emotional Learning, 2) Leadership Identity and Confidence, 3) Hope and Resilience, 4) Leadership Mindsets, 5) Skills, and 6) Social Capital and Talent Retention. - 3.
-The Weikart Center's SEL YPQA (Social Emotional Learning Youth Program Quality Assessment) focuses on the extent to which our staff practices are achieving a quality youth program that nourishes an environment that facilitates social emotional growth.
+- 1. Levels of Impact identifies how many Changemakers in our program are achieving the different levels of impact with their community impact initiatives. - 2.
+Youth and parent/guardian surveys provide an opportunity for the youth to self-report and parents/guardians to assess on six metrics: 1) Youth Experience and Social Emotional Learning, 2) Leadership Identity and Confidence, 3) Hope and Resilience, 4) Leadership Mindsets, 5) Skills, and 6) Social Capital and Talent Retention. - 3.
+The Weikart Center's SEL YPQA (Social Emotional Learning Youth Program Quality Assessment) focuses on the extent to which our staff practices are achieving a quality youth program that nourishes an environment that facilitates social emotional growth. - 4.
+In addition to Levels of Impact, youth and parent/guardian surveys, and the SEL YPQA, administrator surveys and Coach observations, check-ins, Professional Learning Community meetings, and comprehensive middle and end of year debriefs reveal the effectiveness of individual Coaches and the developmental impact on Coaches.